pretore/aquarium-rock/doc/LinkedList.md

 * Doubly - _successor and predecessor nodes are tracked._
 * Circular - _traversing in a single direction will eventually get you to the node you started with._
-* Intrusive - _to use the linked list you need to change your structures embedded linked list nodes._
+* Intrusive - _to use the linked list you need to change your structures by embedding linked list nodes._

 ### Use